Mature Masculine

 Passive Shadow: The Rigid Romeo

 In the Rigid Romeo shadow, the Infinite Player's energy collapses into possessive, joyless commitment.
-You stay, but your devotion has become obligation.
+We stay, but our devotion has become obligation.

-Your commitment feels like a cage.
-You've lost the joy that made the relationship alive.
+Our commitment feels like a cage.
+We've lost the joy and the juice that made the relationship alive in the first place.

 Near Enemies: False Versions